IM-WADD/Week9Practical2/README.md

 When the snake leaves the canvas, it should reappear from the opposite side.

 ### 2.3: Add the snake food and make the snake grow
-This is the trickiest part of the game implementation.
+As you may remember from PDM 1, this is the trickiest part of the game implementation.

 Write a function that will draw some food at a random location on the canvas.
 I used an orange circle for food in my implementation so that it is visually distinct from the snake.
 For best results, the food should appear completely inside a grid cell so that when the snake travels over the food, the snake completely covers it—this looks better and makes collision detection easier.